Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Fix tsc permissions - chmod all binaries before build
 - Fix backend - build TypeScript and use compiled code
 - Fix backend start command - use ts-node instead of compiled JS
-- Fix rollup native module issue - include optional deps for Alpine

 **Key Points for New AI:**
 1. Read the recent commits above to understand what was done